infracost/docs/docs/integrations/gitlab_app.md

 ### Other network/security requirements

-Email us at [hello@infracost.io](mailto:hello@infracost.io) if you have custom network or security requirements, for example the use of TLS certificates.
+Email us at [hello@infracost.io](mailto:hello@infracost.io) if you have custom network or security requirements, for example the use of TLS certificates, or private tunnels.

 ## How the GitLab App works